OpenTranslationBible/open-bible/en-GB/09.1 Samuel/md/1-samuel-12.md

 ## 1 Samuel 12:25

-But if you still do wickedly, you shall be swept away, both you and your king.
+But if you continue in wickedness, both you and your king will face destruction.